nouse4it/Nornir3_CDP_map/README.md

 Please see [LICENSE](https://github.com/nouse4it/netmiko_IOS_Update/blob/master/LICENSE)

 ## Credit
-The original idea and basic setup of this script came from @IPvZero.
-Please check out his repo here on github.
+The original idea and basic setup of this script came from @IPvZero Please check out his repo here on github.
 I added the possibility to rename port channels and enable CDP on specific ports in a VLAN.